zhangxiangxiao/tunnel/doc/README.md

 <a name="tunnel.hash.summary"></a>
 ### Summary ###

-The following is a table summarizing all the functions in `tunnel.Vector` and their compatibility.
+The following is a table summarizing all the functions in `tunnel.Hash` and their compatibility.
 Note that all read-only operations are compatible with each other, which means that multiple threads can do multiple read-only operations at the same time.

 |                  |     Type     | Other Read-only | Other Modification | Incompatibility Behavior |
 |------------------|:------------:|:---------------:|:------------------:|--------------------------|